- Nix 66.1%

 ├── desktop/ # GUI: gnome, gaming, audio (NixOS)

-├── services/ # Daemons: ollama, open-webui, monitoring, smb-mount, syncthing, icloud-backup (Darwin)
+├── services/ # Daemons/agents: Hermes, Hindsight, ollama, open-webui, monitoring, SMB, syncthing, iCloud backup

 ├── hosts/ # Host-specific: a6mbp, gnarbox, inix, mbp, studio (mbp/a6mbp/studio/inix darwin, gnarbox NixOS)